dops/advanced-viewport/README.md

   thresholdBottom: 0
 });
 ```
-This creates a "padding" of 50px on teh left and the right side of the main-viewport, but not at the top or the bottom.
+This creates a "padding" of 50px on the left and the right side of the main-viewport, but not at the top or the bottom.

 ### Debugging
 To debug your viewports, you can use the "showViewports" option.
 It can take six different values: